-Software: PIC-WEB is tested with MPLAB IDE v.8.14 + C18 compiler Free Standart EVAL Version (www.microchip.com).
-TCP/IP stack (www.microchip.com).
+Software: PIC-WEB is tested with MPLAB IDE v.8.87 + C18 compiler 3.40 Free Standard EVAL Version.
+The latest modified stack version we tested the board with is TCP/IP stack 5.42 (www.microchip.com).
 It is possible that the stack might not function properly if used with later versions of MPLAB IDE.
-You will also need a terminal program configured at 19 200 bps, 8N1 and no flow control.
+You will also need a terminal program configured at 19 200 bps, 8N1 and XON/XOFF flow control (it's described below).